 1. Adequate Sleep

 It should come as no surprise that sleep is vital to overall well-being.
-Sleep deprivation not only makes the body more susceptible to catching colds and the flu, it is also a big influencer on a person’s mood, an area that is particularly fragile for those in early recovery.
+Sleep deprivation not only makes the body more susceptible to catching colds and the flu, but it is also a big influencer on a person’s mood, an area that is particularly fragile for those in early recovery.
 Sleepiness is also a reason many people turn to drugs or alcohol so getting the suggested amount of 7 to 8 hours will help you protect both your body and mind from danger.

 2. Healthy Food Choices

 Consistent, good nourishment is important for daily health.
 Making beneficial food choices on a regular basis is one of the best ways to maintain immune system health.
-A nutritious diet should be high in fruits, vegetables and whole grains, and low in saturated fat.
+A nutritious diet should be high in fruits, vegetables, and whole grains, and low in saturated fat.
 For example, citrus fruits (oranges, tangerines, tomatoes, etc.) contain Vitamin C, which assists in boosting the body’s natural defense mechanisms.

 3. Regular Exercise

 A steady exercise regimen contributes to overall good health.
 Even more directly, exercise contributes to a strong immune system by supporting good circulation, which allows white blood cells to move through the body more freely and do their job more efficiently.

 During your recovery, take as many precautions as possible.
 One of the easiest ways is to wash your hands frequently to help prevent the onset and spread of diseases.
 Cleaning your hands regularly with soap and water eliminates dirt, germs, and bacteria you may pick up throughout the day.

 5. Refraining from Smoking